xalt/xalt/docs/source/120_xalt_json.rst

 steps.
 The extra link step tries to link the executable when the libraries associated with modules are removed.
-If function tracking is turned on then this array contains the list of function names that were not satified when the "module" libraries were removed.
+If function tracking is turned on then this array contains the list of function names that were not satisfied when the "module" libraries were removed.

 For example this might look like for a simple mpi program::